jindrichmynarz/dissertation/parts/case_based_reasoning.md

 This also enables assigning each feature a different weight, so that more relevant features may be emphasized.
 The employed metrics may be either symmetric or asymmetric.
 For example, we can use an asymmetric metric to favour lower prices over higher prices, even though their distance to the price in the query is the same.
-Since the similarity metrics allow fuzzy matches, reasoning in CBR is approximate.
+Since the similarity metrics allow fuzzy matches, reasoning in CBR systems is approximate.
-Richter and Weber argue that *"the most important characteristic that distinguishes case-based reasoning from other kinds of reasoning is that it does not lead from true assumptions to true conclusions"* [-@Richter2013, p.
+As Richter and Weber argue, *"the most important characteristic that distinguishes case-based reasoning from other kinds of reasoning is that it does not lead from true assumptions to true conclusions"* [-@Richter2013, p.
 18].

 A key feature of CBR is that similarity computation typically requires background knowledge.
 While similarity of ordinal features can be determined without it, categorical features call for additional knowledge to assess their degree of similarity.